somecallmejosh/ux-engineering-portfolio/content/blog/eli-five-javascript-concepts.md

 image_alt: "Javascript developer writing notes on a paper tablet"
 ---

 My brain has the memory of a goldfish, so I'm writing down Javascript concepts as if I were explaining them to a five-year-old (or, you know, myself on a bad day).
 Consider this my personal cheat sheet in plain English.
+My chosen metaphor for the following content will be that of a workshop.
+Each feature will be represented as a different tool or process within this workshop.

 ## The Event Loop: The Never-Ending To-Do List
 Imagine our workshop has a super-organized foreman with a giant stack of sticky notes.
 Each note is a job that needs doing.
 This foreman is the event loop.
 All day long, they peek at the stack.
 If there's a note on top, they grab it, shout out what needs to be done, and then immediately check the stack again.
 They keep doing this, one note at a time, making sure nothing gets missed.
 That's the event loop, constantly checking for tasks (like "when the button is clicked" or "when the data comes back") and getting them done.